Yosefgeda/metrics-webapp/README.md

 ### Key Features <a name="key-features"></a>

-Displays Data of mer than 50 cryptos.
+Displays Data of more than 50 cryptos.
 And detail datas are available

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->
 ## 🚀 Live Demo <a name="live-demo"></a>

-> You can visit the site [HERE]()
+> You can visit the site [HERE](https://metrics-webapp2.onrender.com)
+> Or Watch loom video [HERE](https://www.loom.com/share/68186d5f06f44b3dafe21f1fa3679a68)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>